adamtilson/adamtilson.github.io/lecture/lec-09/markdown.md

 There is no easy way to find the chromatic number.
 - Trivial to do for complete graphs, where all vertices are connected
   - e.g for three nodes, a triangle of edges
-  - e.g. for four nodes, a box of edges with a diagonal
+  - e.g. for four nodes, a box of edges with diagonals
   - A starting point is to find the largest complete subgraph
+- A graph that can be colored with $k$ colors is `k-colorable`.
-- e.g. The Three Coloring Problem - can we color it with only 3?
+- e.g. `The Three-Coloring Problem` - can we color it with only 3?
-- This problem is NP hard - It's easy to verify a solution, but exponentially harder to solve
+- This problem is `NP hard` - It's easy to verify a solution, but exponentially harder to solve
-  - Solving NP-complete problems is a central problems in CS!
+  - Solving `NP` problems is a central challenge to CS!
+???
+In hardness
+P - Polynomial Time.
+2-Colorable
+NP - Nondeterministic Polynomial Time - Can be verified in P time NP-Complete - Every NP-Complete problem can be reduced to the SATisfiability problem NP-Hard - The Halting Problem - Will program P, with input I, ever halt?

 ---
-### Basic Graph Coloring Algorithm
+### Greedy Graph Coloring Algorithm
 - For $G = (V,E)$
 1. Order the nodes $v_1, v_2, ..., v_n$
 2. Order the colors $c_1, c_2, ..., c_n$
 3. For $i=1,2...n$, assign the lowest legal color to $v_i$

-Naturally this will be highly dependant on the number of nodes.
+Naturally this will be highly dependant on the order of nodes.
 - On average, you use fewer colors, when you sort the nodes by the highest degree descending
-- This is a "greedy algorithm" - take the first solution that works, never go back and try to do better.
+- This is a `greedy algorithm` - take the first solution that works, never go back and try to do better.
 ---
 ### Basic Graph Coloring Example
 ![](coloring-algorithm-example.png)
 ---
 ## Maximum Colors Proof
-- Theorem: If every node in $G(V,E)$ has degree $\leq d$, the basic algorithm uses at most $d+1$ colors
+- Theorem: If every node in $G(V,E)$ has degree $\leq d$, the greedy coloring algorithm uses at most $d+1$ colors
 - Proof: By induction
 - Induction Hypothesis:
   - $P(n) :=$ If every node in $n$-node $G(V,E)$ has degree $\leq d$, the basic algorithm uses at most $d+1$ colors